swissup/swissup.github.io/shopify/argento/stripes/homepage.md

 ### Our collections

 Here is possible for customers to browse all collections available in your store.
 If you have many, there is a button “View All” to help users navigate in the necessary direction.
-There they will see a Collection List page (LINK)
+There they will see a [Collection List page](/shopify/argento/stripes/collectionlistpage).

 ![Argento Stripes Homepage](/images/shopify/our-collections.png)